UC Essay Personal Insight Questions – Prompts and Tips 2022-23

 The 2021-22 admissions cycle saw the nine undergraduate University of California campuses collectively attract an all-time record of 250,000+ applications; this represented a 15% increase from two years prior.
-Logic would suggest that institutions receiving as many as 139,000 applications (UCLA) would not employ a particularly holistic admissions process–one that would give any weight to a supplemental essay, much less to four essays.
-In general, large institutions do indeed rarely devote much time to carefully considering application essays, but the UC schools defy convention.
-And thanks to some recent global changes enacted across the whole UC system, the essays have become an even more essential application component to anyone who hopes to study at any of the following UC campuses:
+Logic would suggest that institutions receiving as many as 139,000 applications (UCLA) would not employ a particularly holistic admissions process.
+Certainly not one that would give any weight to a supplemental essay, much less to four essays.
+In general, large institutions do indeed rarely devote much time to carefully considering application essays.
+Yet, true to brand, the UC schools defy convention.
+And thanks to some recent global changes enacted across the whole UC system, the UC essay prompts have become an even more essential application component to anyone who hopes to study at any of the following UC campuses:

 Standardized Testing Changes at the University of California

 In May 2020, as the pandemic wreaked havoc on the U.S. educational system (not to mention the rest of the country/world), the UC Board of Regents voted to make all of their universities test-optional for students applying to enroll in fall 2021 and fall 2022.
-By itself, such an announcement was hardly notable, with hundreds of other high-profile colleges making similar temporary policy changes due to the impact of COVID-19.
+By itself, such an announcement was hardly notable.
+After all, hundreds of other high-profile colleges made similar temporary policy changes due to the impact of COVID-19.
 It was the changes for fall 2022 applicants (and beyond) that shocked the higher education universe…

 To everyone’s astonishment, this gargantuan system that garners over a quarter of a million applicants per year decided to go “test-blind,” moving forward.
 This means that, for in-state applicants, none of the nine schools listed above will even look at an applicant’s SAT or ACT score anymore.
 So, what’s the takeaway here for you, a future UC applicant?
-Simple: the essays matter more than ever before as they will be your main opportunity to differentiate yourself from swarms of other well-qualified applicants.
+Simple: the essays matter more than ever before.
+Your writing will be your main opportunity to differentiate yourself from swarms of other well-qualified applicants.

 A Prompt-by-Prompt Guide to the UC Personal Insight Essays